cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 You will be asked to perform the following series of tasks:

 - Clone the homework repo via GitHub Classroom.
-- Create and run a “Hello World” program
 - Read csv file of weather forecast data
 - Print weather data
 - Calculate the average, minimum, and maximum of the `temperature` column in the data set